segoleneguerin/meter_learning_motor/README.md

 ## General info
 Scripts for the MeterLearning_Motor project.
+This is a programmatic registered report that received in-principle acceptance by PCI-RR: [https://rr.peercommunityin.org/articles/rec?id=646](https://rr.peercommunityin.org/articles/rec?id=646)
-The Stage 1 manuscript and associated pilot data can be found [here](https://zenodo.org/doi/10.5281/zenodo.10221480).
+The associated rawn and processed data can be found [here](https://zenodo.org/doi/10.5281/zenodo.10221480).

 Note that to run the `meterlearning_motor_create_stimuli.m` script, you need to add a .wav file (to build the tracker) in the `sounds` folder.
 You can request this .wav file to the owner of this repository.